From Moscow to Berlin, digital music startups attract top investors

 Muzlab buys Market Music

 Last week also saw the acquisition of Market Music by Muzlab for $4mn.
-The previous, a Belarusian-born startups now headquartered in Moscow, is the leader in music broadcasting and digital signage in Russia, Belarus, Ukraine and Kazakhstan.
+The former, a Belarusian-born startup now headquartered in Moscow, is the leader in music broadcasting and digital signage in Russia, Belarus, Ukraine and Kazakhstan.
 It claims to serve more than 50 chains and 5,000 shops, cafes and gas stations.

 Based in Moscow, Muzlab is a B2B music streaming company.
-It has developed a platform, Market Player, that uses artificial intelligence and stores visitors data to deliver targeted media content.
+It has developed a platform, Market Player, that uses artificial intelligence and stores visitors' data to deliver targeted media content.
 Founded in 2016, Muzlab serves such Russian and international clients as Burger King, Calvin Klein, Decathlon and Tatneft.

-Muzlab has raised more than $2mn to date from Russian individual investors including Eduard Tiktinsky, Mikhail Peregudov and Alexander Sysoev, according to VC.RU
+Muzlab has raised more than $2mn to date from Russian individual investors, including Eduard Tiktinsky, Mikhail Peregudov and Alexander Sysoev, according to VC.RU

 Target Global and Impulse VC invest in Endel